-Choice of the first stage estimate The choice of the first stage estimator affects the results more strongly if it comes from a different class of estimators.
-In many cases the results for the two nonparametric estimators are pretty close, whereby the results for the parametric first stage estimator rather differ.
-In 17 cases the parametric benchmark estimate is smaller than the semiparametric $\hat{\alpha}$, in 6 cases it is in between and in 9 cases it is greater.
-If we look at the cases when it lies above it becomes clear that it is mainly in the first child case (6 of 9 cases fall into these segments).
-As it will be discussed below the estimation results are probably biased in the first child case due to selection issues in the data.
+Choice of the first stage estimator The choice of the first stage estimator affects results more strongly if it belongs to a different class of estimators.
+In many cases results for the two nonparametric estimators are pretty close, while results for the parametric first stage estimator rather differ.
+In 17 cases the parametric estimate benchmark is smaller than the results obtained with the semiparametric specification, in 6 cases it is in between and in 9 cases it is greater.
+Looking at the latter examples one finds that this is mainly to be found in the case of a household with a first child (6 of 9 cases fall into this segment).
+As discussed below, the estimation results are probably biased in the first child case due to issues in data composition.
 If we therefore restrict the attention to the other cases one can conclude that the parametric approach often yields a smaller estimate of the equivalence scale.
-This is some evidence for a systematic estimation bias of the parametric benchmark estimator due to the strong restrictions on the non-linearities of the expenditure shares.
-The estimated wild bootstrap standard errors are often similar for the two nonparametric first stage estimates and there is no clear result pattern in the differences.
-In the parametric case the standard errors are often similar or smaller but we do not observe a clear advantage of the parametric estimator.
+This is some evidence for a systematic estimation bias of the parametric benchmark estimator due to the strong restrictions on the nonlinearities of the expenditure shares.
+Estimated wild bootstrap standard errors are often similar for the two nonparametric first stage estimates and there is no clear result pattern in the differences.
+In the parametric case, standard errors are often similar or smaller but we do not observe a clear advantage of the parametric estimator.

-Employment status Results for employed and nonemployed household heads are rather different.
-Since there is quite a lot of heterogeneity within and across the groups compared, one cannot not directly infer that the employment status is the driving force behind differences in the results.
+Employment status Results for employed and non-employed household heads are rather different.
+Since the groups compared are quite heterogeneous, one cannot directly infer that the employment status is the driving force behind the differences in the results.
 Results for the employed are less likely affected by compositional effects and appear more reliable.
-The large standard errors and the low \mathbf{eR}^2 in the case of the nonemployed are probably due to different sample compositions of the data segments compared (tables 6-7).
-Results for the nonemployed are therefore not presented in table 4.

-Additional adult An additional adult in a household without children requires an increase in equivalent income by 50 - 75% and by up to 30% for households with one child if one ignores in both cases the results for the nonemployed which have large standard errors.
-The results with small standard errors provide us estimated equivalence scales weakly below the standard rates.
-Standard rates are in the range of the estimation results for the full sample and for the employed in the C0/S0 comparison.
-For C1/S1 the estimations are weakly below the standard rates.
+In contrast, the large standard errors and the low \mathbf{eR}^2 in the non-employment cases are probably due to different compositions of samples taken from the data segments under comparison (tables 6-7).
+Results for the non-employed are therefore not presented in table 3.
+Additional adult An additional adult in a household without children requires an increase in equivalent income by 50 - 75% and by up to 30% for households with one child, if one ignores in both cases the results for the non-employed which have large standard errors.
+Results with small standard errors provide estimated equivalence scales weakly below the standard rates.
+Standard rates are significantly above the estimation results for the full sample and for the employed in the C0/S0 comparison.
+Full sample C1/S1 estimation results are significantly below the standard rates and in the range of the empirical numbers for social benefits.